xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience_old.md

 ## Creating shipments

-When a buyer selects one of the available Canada Post shipping methods for their order, the module performs calculations to determine the number of packages needed to ship the order to the buyer and provides an estimation of the shipping cost based on the number of packages needed, their respective weights and the shipping rates that the module obtains from Canada Post.
+When a buyer selects one of the available Canada Post shipping methods for their order, the addon performs calculations to determine the number of packages needed to ship the order to the buyer and provides an estimation of the shipping cost based on the number of packages needed, their respective weights and the shipping rates that the addon obtains from Canada Post.

 Once the order has been placed, you can view its details via your store's Admin area as usual; the information about the shipping method selected by the buyer and the estimated shipping cost are availble in the Shipping info section of the **General info** tab: